Oboe Concerto (Bellini)

-The Oboe Concerto in E-flat major is an oboe concerto by Vincenzo Bellini, most likely composed in 1823.
+The Oboe Concerto in E♭ major is an oboe concerto by Vincenzo Bellini, most likely composed in 1823.
 Bellini's only surviving concerto, the piece is also an important part of his limited instrumental output.
 Performances typically last between seven and eight minutes.

 Background

 In 1819, at the age of eighteen, Bellini received a scholarship to the Conservatorio di San Sebastiano in Naples.
 He composed the Oboe Concerto during his studies.
 Gramophone called the piece "a product of his youth".
 Some other works composed by Bellini during the period included sacred music and fifteen symphonies (six of which are lost).
 In addition, fragments exist for two other concertos for woodwind instruments composed around the time: a bassoon concerto in G major that remains incomplete and a draft for a flute concerto in A major.

 Structure and analysis

 The work is scored for solo oboe and an orchestra consisting of two flutes, two oboes, two clarinets, two bassoons, two French horns, and strings.
 It is in one movement with three distinct sections: